I had a moment of silence when I heard George Michael died. I had his poster on my wall as a teenager. He wasn't Simon Le Bon but he was lovely.

 I was recently thinking about why I'm a pastor.
 Other people might wonder this on a regular basis.
 I'm not particularly well behaved, or preachy, or drop Jesus' name into every conversation.
 I'm unsure of most things and there are times the Church makes me want to scream, but I am called and find great meaning as a pastor.

 Sometimes I feel like the main thing I get to do is create spaces and experiences where folks are open to bumping into the holy.
-The church is at her best when folks are drawn into a mystery loved as they are and willing to risk ventures of which we cannot see the ending, by paths as yet untrodden, through perils unknown
+The church is at her best when folks are drawn into a mystery loved as they are and willing to risk ventures of which we cannot see the ending, by paths as yet untrodden, through perils unknown.

 The last part is one of my favorite prayers from morning prayer.
 The rest of it goes, "Give us faith to go out with good courage, not knowing where we go, but only that your hand is leading us and your love supporting us; through Jesus Christ our Lord."